josh-works/josh-works.github.io/_posts/2025-02-01-quotes-from-spare-the-child.md

 ---
 layout: post
-title: Quotes from 'Spare the Child'
+title: "Quotes from 'Spare the Child: The Religeous Roots of Punishment and the Psychological Impact of Physical Abuse'"
 published: true
 description: "Quotes from a book"
 date:  2025-02-01 06:00:00 -0700